 - "The Uncertain Future of the Renewable Fuel Standard: Litigation and Regulatory Change in the New Administration," Client Alert (May 2017)

-*Admitted to practice in Michigan.
-D.C. and Illinois bar applications pending.
+*Admitted to practice in Michigan and Illinois.
+D.C. bar application pending.
 D.C.
 Rule 49 notice: while bar application is pending, all legal services rendered under the guidance of an active D.C. bar member.

 Mr. Croley’s representative experience includes*:

 - Major RCRA and Price-Anderson Act environmental litigation involving the US Department of Energy